nojhan/lp-jolly/README.md

     * Important states are denoted by text.
     * Ancillary states can be shown with a single character/icon.
     * States appearing from a user action can be shown by "detaching" two segments usually joined.
-      When possible, this added space is shown as having a right-to-left direction.
+      By default, this added space is shown as having a right-to-left direction.

 The prompt itself is designed in three lines: